 For purposes of sustainability, UWF has ongoing program evaluations that are standard to the operation of a regionally accredited institution.
-Our evaluation of the UWF Innovation Network will filter through the ongoing data collection and assessment processes of existing program evaluation at UWF.
-Additionally, evaluation across the Innovation Network will be measured against the goals of the project that include the following:
+Our evaluation of the UWF Project will filter through the ongoing data collection and assessment processes of existing program evaluation at UWF.
+Additionally, evaluation across the UWF project will be measured against the goals of the project that include the following:

-- Launch rental facilities in downtown Pensacola and expand UWF-owned facilities in Pensacola and Fort Walton Beach for the UWF Innovation Network to connect communities, locations, labs and curriculum. - Become a hub for talent development in key industry clusters ensuring a future workforce for Northwest Florida. - Develop innovative knowledge clusters and programming in Cybersecurity, Advanced Manufacturing and Intelligent Systems/Robotics aligned to the Florida Board of Governors programs of strategic emphasis and regional targeted growth industries. - Expand the entrepreneurship and innovation ecosystem to support talent development, regional innovation and future growth across the region.
+- Launch rental facilities in downtown Pensacola and expand UWF-owned facilities in Pensacola and Fort Walton Beach for the UWF Project to connect communities, locations, labs and curriculum. - Become a hub for talent development in key industry clusters ensuring a future workforce for Northwest Florida. - Develop innovative programming in Cybersecurity, Advanced Manufacturing and Intelligent Systems/Robotics aligned to the Florida Board of Governors programs of strategic emphasis and regional targeted growth industries. - Expand the entrepreneurship and innovation ecosystem to support talent development, regional innovation and future growth across the region.